 PAX 3 Complete Kit or Basic

 The PAX 3 gives you the option to choose between two different accessory packages, the PAX 3 on its own, or with the expanded accessories in the Complete Kit.
 The Basic Kit includes a cleaning kit, charger, and the flat and raised mouthpieces, all for CAD$259.99.
-For an extra CAD$60, the Complete Kit also includes the concentrate insert, a half-pack lid, an extra pack of screens, a multi-tool, and a tweed carrying case.
+For an extra CAD$60, the Complete Kit also includes the concentrate insert, a half-pack lid, an extra pack of screens, and a multi-tool.

 The concentrate insert alone sells for CAD$68, so if you plan on picking one up, the PAX 3 Complete Kit is a much better value.

 While PAX has always done a bang-up job with herbs, the previous models never tried to break into the world of concentrates.
 Now, the PAX 3 Complete Kit includes a concentrate insert, which allows you to crank the temperature and enjoy your favorite extracts on the go.